Ljubljana mon amour: In fact, already the city’s name sounds like a tender song…and derives from ljubljena – beloved.

 You can also buy a Ljubljana Card there.
 With this card, you have free admission to more than twenty attractions, you can travel for free on city buses including the one to the airport – the slow one that nobody wants to take.
 You can join a guided city tour and have 24-hour internet access at their office.
-Obviously, this must be a remainder of times when you did not get free Wifi at each and every restaurant or bar and even at hotspots throughout the city.
+Obviously, this must be a remainder from times when there wasn’t free Wifi at each and every restaurant or bar and even at hotspots throughout the city.

 Nevertheless, if you want to visit the castle and some of the museums, it’s worth it.
 Especially since there are some amazing other attractions included like a river cruise, a tour of the Union Brewery, and bike rental for a couple of hours.

 |24 hours||48 hours||72 hours|

-Note: You’ll get a 10% discount if you buy the card on the internet.
+My Tip: You’ll get a 10% discount if you buy the card on the Internet.